Pancake vs Hot Dog Air Compressor – Which Is Right for Your Needs?

 |Our Favorite Pancake Compressor||CRAFTSMAN 6-Gallon Pancake Air Compressor||

 |Our Favorite Hot Dog Compressor||California Air Tools Ultra Quiet Hot Dog Compressor||

 Our Favorite Pancake Compressor: CRAFTSMAN 6-Gallon Pancake Air Compressor

-With a six-gallon tank and two air outlets, you can power two tools at once with this CRAFTSMAN pancake compressor.
-It’s got a maximum pressure of 150 PSI, ensuring there’s plenty of pressure for whatever you need to supply.
+With a 6-gallon tank and two air outlets, you can power two tools at once with this CRAFTSMAN pancake compressor.
+It has a maximum pressure of 150 PSI, ensuring there’s plenty of pressure for whatever you need to supply.
 It features an oil-free pump that needs no maintenance and a one-year warranty to provide some peace of mind.

 Our Favorite Hot Dog Compressor: California Air Tools Ultra Quiet Hot Dog Compressor

-Though it weighs nearly 50 pounds, thanks to the integrated wheels and handle, this eight-gallon hot dog air compressor from California Air Tools is easy to move around, as long as you’re staying on flat ground.
-It’s also very quiet with a running volume of just 60 decibels.
-Plus, this compressor has a fast recovery time that will take it from 90 PSI to its maximum of 120 PSI in just 30 seconds.
+Though it weighs nearly 50 pounds, thanks to the integrated wheels and handle, this 8-gallon hot dog air compressor from California Air Tools is easy to move around, as long as you stay on flat ground.
+It’s also very quiet, with a running volume of just 60 decibels.
+Plus, it has a fast recovery time that will take it from 90 PSI to its maximum of 120 PSI in just 30 seconds.